Varun359/cop-simple-app/README.md

 ## AWS Copilot CLI Sample App

-This is a sample AWS Copilot sample app.
+-This is a sample AWS Copilot sample app.
 You can use AWS Copilot to deploy this simple website to Amazon ECS.

 ## Deploying